Open-Elegoo-Community/awd-y-axis/README.md

 ## When to Sync the Motors
 - You always need to sync the motors when you adjust the tension on the belt.
 Period.
-- With the automatic sync, you should also sync as part of your PRINT_START, because its lazier to add it than to wonder if you should have added it.
+- With the automatic sync, you should also sync as part of your PRINT_START, because it's lazier to add it than to wonder if you should have added it.

 ## Tests
 If I recall the dates correctly, I have the following